Aramatis/server/VisualizationBackupApp/README.md

 # VisualizationBackupApp

-This app performs database backups from the (TranSapp) server and loads them to the (TranSappViz), for the AndroidRequests app.
+This app performs database backups from the (TranSapp) server and loads them to the (TranSappViz) server.
 So, this app is designed to be used on two servers, the Sender (TranSapp) and the Receiver (TranSappViz) of backups, both using the AndroidRequests models.

 It provides two backup types, complete and partial, which are designed to be scheduled on a daily basis (long period of time) and diff backups run some minutes (short period of time), respectively.